role2-standard/collaboration/readme.md

 #### What to broadcast

-Everything that could potentially affect other team members should be broadcasted, during which no question is necessary.
-If someone asks a question regarding it, then your broadcast were not done correctly.一切对其他成员有潜在影响的都应该广播，无需队友问，人家开始问就说明广播工作已经有失误了。
+Everything that could potentially affect other team members should be broadcasted, and no question is necessary.
+If someone asks a question regarding your work, then the broadcast was not done correctly.

 Typical broadcast examples: